 Kaivo is a semi-modular software synthesizer that combines two powerful ways of making sound: granular synthesis and physical modeling.
-Click to download the demo and presets installers:
+Click to download the plugin, patches, and samples:

 Both Mac and Windows versions are fully 32- and 64-bit compatible.
-The demo version is identical to the full version, except that a gentle reminder sound plays every 60 seconds or so, and patches made with the demo cannot be saved.
+Until registered a gentle reminder sound plays every 60 seconds or so, and patches made with the demo cannot be saved.

 Kaivo's manual has over 50 pages full of Kaivo lore, tips and tricks, and a complete introduction to sound synthesis!
 Click the cover to download.

 The purchase price includes a license for Kaivo on both Mac and Windows, and all future formats and platforms as they are released.

-To download your software, you will need to make an account on our website.
-If the email you use for your account is the same one you use with Paypal, the licensing and download should proceed automatically.
-If the emails are different, we humans will step in to complete the process.
-Your account lets you download your software any time you like, and post to the Madrona Labs forums.
+To access your license keys, you will need to make an account on our website.
+If the email you use for your account is the same one you use with Paypal, the licensing will proceed automatically.
+If the emails are different, we humans will have to step in to complete the process.

 Mac versions requires OS 10.7 or higher.
 Windows versions require Windows 7 or higher.
 Windows XP and Vista are likely to work but are not officially supported.
 All versions require a 1.6GHz Intel Core Duo processor or better.

 Kaivo is fairly heavy on the CPU.
 On a mid-range notebook from 2010, a dual core 2.4 GHz Core i5, four voices of a complex patch use around 30 percent of the CPU time.
 Results vary between hosts and operating systems—the best thing to do is try the demo before purchase.